cms-DQM/dials/docs/DEPLOYMENT.md

 # Deployment

-ML4AD service components and Redis are currently deployed in [CERN's Openshift PaaS](https://paas.cern.ch/topology/all-namespaces?view=graph), which is based on Kubernetes.
+DIALS service components and Redis are currently deployed in [CERN's Openshift PaaS](https://paas.cern.ch/topology/all-namespaces?view=graph), which is based on Kubernetes.
 PostgreSQL on the other hand is deploy in [CERN DB on demand](https://dbod.web.cern.ch/).
-The base docker containers for [backend](gabrielmscampos/dqmdc-ml4ad-backend-base) and [frontend](gabrielmscampos/dqmdc-ml4ad-frontend) are currently hosted in Docker Hub and are imported to Openshift via an `ImageStream`.
+The base docker containers for [backend](gabrielmscampos/dials-backend-base) and [frontend](gabrielmscampos/dials-frontend) are currently hosted in Docker Hub and are imported to Openshift via an `ImageStream`.

 ## Redis